Cruelty to animals: Argentina

 In Argentina, National Law 14346 sanctions from 15 days to one year in prison for those who mistreat or inflict acts of cruelty on animals.

-Background

 Tourism is one of the main economic activities in Argentina, and animals are often used as part of the attractions offered to visitors.
-Carriage rides, hunting trips, and wildlife shows are promoted as cultural or recreational experiences.
-However, several of these practices have raised concerns regarding animal welfare.
+Several of these practices have raised concerns regarding animal welfare.

-Wild pigeon hunting in Córdoba

-A well-known example is dove hunting in Córdoba, where the large population of wild pigeons has given rise to "unlimited hunting" tours.
-These excursions, mainly aimed at foreign tourists, allow thousands of birds to be shot in just a few days.
-The activity generates income for rural areas through hunting lodges, guides, and related services.

-Criticism has focused on its cruelty, since many birds are left wounded, and on its ecological impact, including lead contamination from ammunition.
-According to lawyers from the Sala de Derecho Animal de Córdoba, current laws still treat animals as property rather than sentient beings, making regulation difficult.

-Horse-drawn carriages

 Horses have historically been part of Argentine culture and identity.
 In some tourist cities, horse-drawn carriages (carruajes) are still used as attractions.
 NGOs such as Caballos en Libertad in Buenos Aires and Fundación Sin Estribos in Córdoba rescue mistreated horses.
 Reports of overwork, inadequate care, and abuse have prompted municipal authorities to propose restrictions and reforms.

-Tourists and coatis at Iguazú Falls

 At Iguazú National Park, the interaction between tourists and coatis has been described as problematic.
 Visitors often feed coatis with human food, which alters their diet, generates dependency, and exposes them to health issues.

 Close interactions, such as touching or taking photographs at very short distance, have also been reported to cause aggressive behavior and accidents.
 Park authorities and researchers warn that such practices disrupt the animals' natural behavior and may increase human-wildlife conflicts.

+Brazil

+Brazil is a high-volume animal producer, slaughtering around 30.8 land-based animals per person per year, compared to a global average of 10.1.
+The country's dependency on farmed animals is relatively high, with around 8 farmed animals per person, double the global average of 4.1.

+A 1998 law prohibits the abuse of domestic and wild animals.
+It imposes more serious penalties for cruelty than the 1934 decree, with a sentence of 3 months to a year plus a fine, with the penalty increased by one-sixth to one-third of the animal is killed.

+Canada

+In Canada, it is an offense under the Criminal Code to intentionally cause unnecessary pain, suffering, or injury to an animal.
+Poisoning animals is specifically prohibited.
+It is also an offense to threaten to harm an animal belonging to someone else.
+Most provinces and territories also have animal protection legislation.
+However, it is not explicitly illegal in Canadian law to kill a dog or cat for consumption.

+The Animal Legal Defense Fund releases an annual report ranking the animal protection laws of every province and territory based on their relative strength and general comprehensiveness.
+In 2014, the strongest four jurisdictions were Manitoba, British Columbia, Ontario, and Nova Scotia.
+The weakest four were Saskatchewan, Northwest Territories, Quebec, and Nunavut.

+Chile

+Law 20380 established sanctions including fines, from 2 to 30 Mensual Tributary Units, and prison, from 541 days to 3 years, for those involved in acts of animal cruelty.
+Also, it facilitates animal care through school education and establishes a Bioethics Committee to define policies related to experiments with animals.